How Michael McDonald Ended Up Co-Writing Van Halen’s ‘I’ll Wait’

-Between his string of hits with the Doobie Brothers and his solo career, five-time Grammy winner Michael McDonald seemed to be everywhere in the early-'80s, but the songs that featured his distinctive voice only told part of the story — he was also a busy songwriter whose list of credits included a surprising collaboration with Van Halen.
+Between a string of hits with the Doobie Brothers and his solo career, five-time Grammy winner Michael McDonald seemed to be everywhere in the early-'80s.
+But the songs that featured his distinctive voice only told part of the story: He was also a busy songwriter whose list of credits included a surprising collaboration with Van Halen.

-"Ted Templeman called me up and said, 'Hey, these guys have a track and they need some lyrics, so I mentioned you could do it and they said fine, so why don’t you come down?'” recalled McDonald during a recent conversation with Ultimate Classic Rock.
-“He sent me the track, and I got some ideas going so I’d have something when I got to the studio."
+"Ted Templeman called me up and said, 'Hey, these guys have a track and they need some lyrics, so I mentioned you could do it and they said fine, so why don’t you come down?'"
+McDonald tells UCR.
+"He sent me the track, and I got some ideas going so I’d have something when I got to the studio."

-Although he swears the experience "wasn't exciting," it's still fun to imagine McDonald meeting up with David Lee Roth for the writing session that ultimately got ‘I'll Wait’ into shape.
+Although he swears the experience "wasn't exciting," it's still fun to imagine McDonald meeting up with David Lee Roth for the writing session that ultimately got "I'll Wait" into shape.
 "I met David Lee Roth at Ted’s office.
-That was, uh, an interesting experience,” chuckled McDonald.
-“He kinda liked what I had going, so we sat there in the office with the demo playing on a cassette recorder, singing lines and melodies."
+That was, uh, an interesting experience," McDonald said with a chuckle.
+"He kinda liked what I had going, so we sat there in the office with the demo playing on a cassette recorder, singing lines and melodies."